TheMarex/ba-thesis/text/1_introduction.md

 # Introduction

-Nearly one hundret years of Sci-Fiction have estabilished the firm image of a mechanical humanoid servant with super human capabilities, with the term *Robot*.
+Nearly one hundred years of Sci-Fiction have established the firm image of a mechanical humanoid servant with super human capabilities, with the term *Robot*.
 Today we live in a world where large parts of our production circles are already dominated by robots.
 Yet, widespread adoption of humanoid robots is still nowhere in evidence.
 One core problem of humanoid robots is their inherent complexity.
-Vison, cognition, manipulation and locomotion all need to be combined in one mechanism.
+Vision, cognition, manipulation and locomotion all need to be combined in one mechanism.
 While every of these problems is under active research, one has been especially resilient: Locomotion.
 Some robots, e.g. the \name{Armar III} robots, solve it by replacing the legs with a stable base on wheels.
-While this yields convinient research platform, the navigation in human environments is not as natural as for full humanoid robots.
+While this yields convenient research platform, the navigation in human environments is not as natural as for full humanoid robots.

 Over the last two decades a lot of progress has been made in humanoid walking.
-Every one is familiar with the famous \name{ASIMO} robot developed by Honda or the HRP robots developed by AIST which demostrate stable walking.
+Every one is familiar with the famous \name{ASIMO} robot developed by Honda or the HRP robots developed by AIST which demonstrate stable walking.
 More recently \name{ATLAS} by Boston Dynamics shows great stability even under disturbances.
 Sadly most of these platforms are closed and it is not known exactly which models are used in each robot to derive stable walking.

-As the goal for bipedal walking is to be as human-like as possible, research on human walking is a greate inspiration for robotic walking.
+As the goal for bipedal walking is to be as human-like as possible, research on human walking is a great inspiration for robotic walking.
-While the human gait can be devided into many phases, of primary interest for the stability is the number of feet that are in contact with the ground.
+While the human gait can be divided into many phases, of primary interest for the stability is the number of feet that are in contact with the ground.
 For walking the ground contact alternates between both feet and one support foot.
 These phases are called dual and single support respectively.
 Each step starts with a dual support phase, that shifts the center of mass to the foot that supports the weight in the next step.